Home Jewelry Party

 Keep in Mind

-- You can bring your own jewelry to sell at this type of party; this can really boost your profits.
-Be a bit careful with combining selling your own items with teaching jewelry making techniques.
+Do be a bit careful with combining selling your own items with teaching jewelry making techniques.
 You don't want to minimize the value of your own jewelry if guests feel it's very easy to make their own jewelry.
-I like to bring items that were made using more complex techniques than those that I'm teaching.
+Consider bringing items that were made using more complex techniques than those that you're teaching.

 - You're guaranteed that each guest will spend a minimum amount of money at the party.